johnmcfarlane/cnl/CONTRIBUTING.md

 ### Isolation and Multiplexity

 We acknowledge that when you take a simple program with global variables and encapsulate those variables in an object, it allows the program to process multiple items of work without those items interferring with one another.
-We further acknowledge than where we can treat these items as immutable, it brings many further advantages.
-These principle extends to software in general.
-In the case of a software project, informs the following principles:
+We further acknowledge that where we can treat these items as immutable, it brings many further advantages.
+These principles extend to software in general.
+In the case of a software project, they inform the following rules:

-* You should be able to clone your project multiple times into multiple separate working directories and *view* them in them in isolation from one another.
+1. You should be able to clone your project multiple times into multiple separate working directories and *view* them in them in isolation from one another.
 Working directories can be located anywhere on the readable filesystem for *viewing*.
-* You should be able to configure, build, test and install your project in multiple separate build directories in isolation from one another and *use* them in isolation.
+1. You should be able to configure, build, test and install your project in multiple separate build directories in isolation from one another and *use* them in isolation.
 Build directories can be located anywhere on the read/writeable filesystem for *using*.
+Working directories can be located anywhere on the readable filesystem for *using*.
+1. You should be able to configure, build, test and install your project in multiple separate build directories in isolation from one another and *test* them in isolation.
+Build directories can be located anywhere on the read/writeable filesystem for *using*.
+Working directories can be located anywhere on the readable filesystem for *using* (with the exception below).
-* You should be able to clone your project multiple times into multiple separate working directories and *develop* them in them in isolation from one another.
-Working directories can be located anywhere on the readable filesystem for *developing*.
+1. You should be able to clone your project multiple times into multiple separate working directories and *develop* them in isolation from one another.
+Working directories can be located anywhere on the read/writeable filesystem for *developing*.

+#### Exception: Using the Working Directory as the Expected Result of a Test

+Some tests are far easier to implement when the working directory is writeable.
+They test an operation that is performed on the contents of the working directory.
+They use the state of the working directory before the operation as the *expected result*, and the state after as the *actual result*.
+Testing that expected and actual results are the same is a matter of testing whether there are unstaged changes.
+This can be performed in a Git repository with `git diff --exit-code`.

+These tests represent an exception to rule (3) and do not include unit tests; unit tests should *never* require a writeable working directory.

+Like all the best tests, these tests must be deterministic on success.

+Examples:

+* Some linters work by applying fixes to linted files.
+If the files are well linted, this operation should not change the working directory, but it *will* write to it.
+* Some tests of data transformations are performed at the filesystem level.
+Acceptance tests in which the code under test performs a large amount of work, may measure success in terms of whether the output is as expected - even if it's not clear *why* the output is exactly so.
+A functional change to the program may result in widespread change to the expected data.
+Updating acceptance tests accordingly may be a major effort, unless performing the test is the same task as changing the results.

 ### Isolation + Don't Glob